APlusTeam/ISQA-3420/DFDDictionary.md

 * Request OSS License Compliance: This is the request sent to developers to check what open source softwares need to be sent back to the community.
 * OSS License Compliance Response: This is the developer's response about the status of the OSS License Compliance.
 This response update managers about the status of the task.
 * Request Modified Package: Developers send a request to get the source code from a specified package.
 * Modified Package: The open source software taken from the community with modifications made by developers to fit into the organization's need.
+Additionally, the Modified Package can be pushed to OSS respositories in complience with any software licesnes.

 ## Data Stores
 * NIST CPE Information: It holds the standard (global) names for packages of softwares.
 It is a XML file that is held locally.
 It is downloaded from the National Vulnerability Database website.
 * License DB: Software Package Data Exchange Database that holds information about open source software, such as standard name, licenses, vulnerabilities, etc.
 * Policy DB: Data store that holds the company's policy information.
-* OSS Code Repo: this data store holds the modified files and packages that were taken from the community.
-It helps developers when contributing back to the community in order to accomplish the OSS License Compliance.
+* OSS Code Repo: This data store holds the modified files and packages that were taken from the OS community.
+It assists developers when contributing back to the community in order to accomplish the OSS License Compliance.

 ## Processes
 * Manage Code Streams: Process of gathering information about open source software, such as licenses and vulnerabilities.
 This process also persists the information into the company database.